Early Signs of Type 2 Diabetes and What Your Gut Has to Do With it

 What many people don't realise is that changes in gut health often precede—and may contribute to—the development of insulin resistance and type 2 diabetes.
 Emerging research shows that the composition and function of your gut microbiome plays a significant role in how your body regulates blood sugar, processes carbohydrates, and responds to insulin.

 This article examines the early warning signs of type 2 diabetes and explores the gut health connections that research is uncovering.
-Understanding these links doesn't replace medical diagnosis or treatment, but it does offer insight into why supporting gut health may be a valuable component of metabolic wellness.

 What Is Type 2 Diabetes?